 Chapter 13 bankruptcy is often referred to as a “wage earner’s plan.”
 It allows individuals with a regular income to develop a plan to repay all or part of their debts over a specified period.
 Unlike Chapter 7 bankruptcy, which involves liquidating assets to repay creditors, Chapter 13 enables you to keep your property while making payments over a 3 to 5-year period.
 For that reason alone, it is in the best interests of most people to take this route.

-The repayment plan is tailored to your financial situation, taking into account your income, expenses, and the total amount of debt you owe.
+The repayment plan is custom, considering your income, expenses, and total debt.
 The most significant advantage of Chapter 13 is that it provides a pathway to gradually pay off your debt without the immediate threat of foreclosure or repossession.

 How Much Debt Will I Have to Repay?